SAP HANA XS Advanced Connection Details

 SAP HANA XSA uses the OAuth authentication standard.
 Before connecting, it is necessary to establish an SAP HANA XSA OData Service.
 See Creating a Custom OAuth App for a guide.

-To connect to SAP HANA XSA using the OAuthPassword Grant type set the following:
+To connect to SAP Hana XSA using password-based OAuth:

 Once you've configured the OData Service, you can establish a connection using Custom Credentials.